See what each field/column from our “Products” template means including possible allowed values and examples.

 Products

-- If using CSV file then the file name needs to contain word “Products”, for example, “my-shopify-products.csv”
+- If using a CSV file then the file name can be “my-shopify-products.csv”

-- If using XLSX file then the sheet/tab name in the file needs to be “Products”.
+- If using an XLSX file then the sheet/tab name would be set to “Products”.
 The file name for the XLSX file does not matter.

 Need a quick start?